 Shortly after his arrival, Frank had the opportunity to begin building relationships with a number of KDH's community and social service partners, who were invited to a 'meet and greet' breakfast at the hospital.
-The event was well attended and laid the groundwork for future collaboration.
-Since taking up the reins at KDH, Frank has been very busy!
-As he recently shared with North Grenville Municipal Council and the Kemptville
+The event was well attended and laid the groundwork for future collaboration

-66I am excited and honoured to assume the CEO role and to be working with a great team committed to building healthier communities.99 been focusing on several key initiatives.
+"I am excited and honoured to assume the CEO role and to be working with a great team committed to building healthier communities."